Premises Liability

 • You suffered measurable damages

 As you can see, proving a premises liability case in Michigan is quite complicated.
-At Bahrie Law, our Lansing & Metro Detroit premises liability lawyers can help you with every aspect of your claim, from gathering supporting evidence to negotiating with the property owner’s insurance provider for a fair settlement.
+We can help you with every aspect of your claim, from gathering supporting evidence to negotiating with the property owner’s insurance provider for a fair settlement.
 If we are unable to secure a favorable settlement on your behalf, we are fully prepared to take your case to trial.

 Whether you slipped and fell on a wet floor in a grocery store or were attacked by a dog on private property, you should not have to suffer the physical, emotional, and financial consequences of a property owner’s negligence on your own.